stwomack/pcf-hugo-workshop/content/post/lab-1.md

 ### Step 12
 ##### Verify the app from the Console

-To verify that the application is running, use the following curl commands to retrieve data from the service or use a browser to access the URL:
+To verify that the application is running, use the following curl commands (or use your browser) to retrieve data from the service or use a browser to access the URL:

   ````bash
   $ curl -i -k https://<studentXX>-cities-service.cfapps.haas-100.pez.pivotal.io/cities